budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 ## 📊 Dashboard

 All visualizations are created using **Google Looker Studio**.
-For a detailed explanation of each chart and related insights, see:
+For a complete explanation of each chart along with insights, refer to the following file:
 📄 [Dashboard Description & Interactive Links](./dashboard/dashboard_description.md)

-**Files in the dashboard folder:**
+**Files available in the dashboard folder:**
-- `dashboard_complete.pdf` – Full PDF version of the dashboard
+- `dashboard_complete.pdf` – Complete PDF version of the dashboard
-- `dashboard_link.txt` – Google Looker Studio link
+- `dashboard_link.txt` – Link to Google Looker Studio
-- `dashboard_description.md` – Interactive explanations of charts and key insights
+- `dashboard_description.md` – Interactive explanation of each chart and key insights

 ---

 ## 📈 Key Insights

-From this project, several key insights were identified:
+The project provides several key insights as follows:

 1. **Sales Trend**
    Sales performance from 2020 to 2023 shows a relatively stagnant trend.
-   More effective marketing and operational strategies are needed to drive year-over-year growth.
+   More effective marketing and operational strategies are required to increase annual growth.

 2. **Sales Distribution by Province**
-   **West Java** recorded the highest sales with the largest contribution to Kimia Farma's total revenue.
+   **West Java** records the highest sales contribution to Kimia Farma's total national revenue.
-   This indicates a strong market potential in the region.
+   This indicates strong market potential in the region.

-3. **Branch Rating vs Transaction Rating**
+3. **Branch Rating vs. Transaction Rating**
-   Branches with high ratings do not always have corresponding transaction ratings.
+   High-rated branches do not always have proportional transaction ratings.
-   Improving service quality and customer experience is essential to enhance overall customer satisfaction.
+   Improving service quality and customer experience is necessary to enhance overall satisfaction.

 ---

-## 👨‍💻 About the Author
+## 👨‍💻 About the Creator

-I am **Dwi Budi Setyonugroho**, a graduate in Geological Engineering with a strong interest in **Data Analytics**.
+I am **Dwi Budi Setyonugroho**, a graduate of Geological Engineering with a strong interest in **Data Analytics**.
-I am currently completing the **IBM Data Analyst Professional Certificate** on Coursera and hold an annual subscription to continuously enhance my skills in this field.
+I am currently completing the **IBM Data Analyst Professional Certificate** on Coursera and have an annual subscription to continuously enhance my skills in this field.

-**Technical Skills:**
+I am proficient in:
 - **Advanced Excel**
 - **SQL** (JOINs, Aggregate, Subqueries, CTE)
 - **Python** (Pandas, NumPy, Seaborn, Matplotlib)
 - **Dashboarding Tools**: Google Looker Studio, IBM Cognos Analytics, Power BI

-I have a **strong passion for the Data Analyst role**, analyzing data deeply and transforming it into actionable insights to support data-driven decision-making.
+I have a **strong passion for working as a Data Analyst**, analyzing data in depth and transforming it into actionable insights to support data-driven decision-making.

 ---